-February 2014: A class-action lawsuit was filed against Toshiba for allegedly falsely advertising its televisions as “LED” when, according to plaintiffs, they are really LCD televisions that use light emitting diodes (LEDs) to light a liquid crystal display panel.
-In other words, according to the complaint, the company’s “LED” labels misleadingly refer to the light source used to light the display panel instead of the display technology itself.
-(Pierce-Nunes et al. v.
-Toshiba America Information Systems, Inc., Case No. 14-cv-07242, C. D. CA.).
+In April 2016, a class-action lawsuit was filed against Toshiba for allegedly falsely marketing televisions as “LED” when, in reality, they are LCD TVs that use light emitting diodes (LEDs) to light the liquid crystal display (LCD) panel.
+In other words, the complaint claims that the “LED” labels misleadingly refer to the light source instead of the display technology.
+(Martinez et al v.
+Toshiba America Information Systems, Inc. et al, Case No. 16-cv-2551, C. D. CA.)

-For more information about other class-action lawsuits regarding the mislabeling of LCD televisions, click here.
+For more information about the advertising of televisions and TINA.org’s coverage of the issue, click here.

 Financial crime evolves, and HSBC wants to help keep you safe.

 MADISON, CONN.
 June 22, 2022 While millions of Americans struggle with rising food prices and empty store shelves, meal kit retailer HelloFresh advertises “delicious meals delivered to your door,” enticing consumers…